What is Holochain?¶

 Holochain could be considered a DLT, since it has some technological and conceptual similarities with blockchain, DAG chains, and other DLTs.
 However, it is founded on radically different assumptions.

-- Holochain is not a platform or network, but a development framework (similar to Tendermint).
+- Holochain is not a platform or network, but an application development framework meant for building platforms and networks.

 - Each node stores its own ledger on its own device.
 This means that private data can be stored in the same application as public data.